HenryBald/Madlib/README.md

 * Kirubashinilakshana ( story creator )
 * Reed ( user input ).

-Donations ARE accepted at Bitybooce on Roblox Pls Donate
 ## How It Works:
 In this program, we allow you to input words that follow our instructions to create a variety of different stories, including sci-fi, horror, comedy, and mystery.
 Also this is a command line program that has 15 user inputs per story.